edubart/nelua-lang/docs/pages/overview.md

 ## Lazy functions

-Lazy functions are functions which contains arguments that it's proprieties can only be known when calling the function, they are processed and defined lazily (lately, on demand) at each call.
+Lazy functions are functions which contains arguments that it's proprieties can only be known when calling the function at compile time, they are processed and defined lazily (lately, on demand) at each call.
 They are memoized (only defined once for each kind of arguments).

 ```nelua